-Qatar is ranked 37 out of 181 economies in the World Bank rankings for Ease of Doing Business.
+Qatar is ranks 37 out of 181 economies in the World Bank rankings for Ease of Doing Business.
 Singapore is the top ranked economy in the Ease of Doing Business.

 Qatar is the business hub of the Middle East, one of the fastest growing economies and the richest country in the world.
 It is no wonder that Qatar is one of the best place to start your business